SnaveSutit/origins-mod-vscode-extension/README.md

 _This extension uses Schemas from [Origins Mod JSON Schemas](https://github.com/SnaveSutit/origins-mod-json-schemas) repository._

-> [!IMPORTANT] Supported Versions
+> [!IMPORTANT]
-> This extension officially supports the latest version of Origins.
+> This extension only officially supports the latest version of Origins.
 If you are using an older version, some features may not work as expected.
 >
 > However, most features should still work as expected.
 >